 NOTE: Children need to be picked up promptly at dismissal!
 Children not picked up on time will remain in the Multipurpose Room until their rides arrive.
-We repeat: If you are late for pick up (unless an emergency) three times, your child will go to "Kids Club" and you will be charged a fee.

 - Children may not ride bicycles to school, unless permission is given. - Children may not walk to/from school unless the written permission of their parents is on file in the Principal's office. - Children must be picked up on time from sports and afterschool clubs/activities.
-If a parent is late when picking up their child, the child will no longer be able to participate in afterschool activities.
+If a parent is late when picking up their child, the child will no longer be able to participate in afterschool activities

-\\\\ Phone calls regarding changes in pick-up of car or bus are discouraged.
+Phone calls regarding changes in pick-up of car or bus are discouraged.
 Please inform your child before they leave for school if they should go in the bus line or car line.